pantrypoints/sp/content/en/research/hume/essays/part-2/3-money.md

 Money is not a subject of commerce.
 It is only the instrument which men have agreed upon to facilitate the exchange of one commodity for another.

-It is not the wheel of trade.
+Money is not the wheel of trade.
 It is the oil which renders the motion of the wheels more smooth and easy.

 The amount of money is of no consequence in any country since the prices of commodities are always proportional to the amount of money.
-A crown in Henry 7th’s time served the same purpose as a pound does at present.
+- A crown in Henry 7th’s time served the same purpose as a pound does at present.

 It is only the public which draws any advantage from the greater plenty of money.

 They get this advantage only in their wars and negotiations with foreign states.

 All rich countries have employed mercenary troops from poorer neighbours.
-If they used their native subjects, it would be very expensive.
+- If they used their native subjects, it would be very expensive.

 Our small army of 20,000 men is maintained at as great expence as a French army twice the size.

-The English fleet during the late war needed as much money as all the imperial Roman legions, which ruled the known world.
+The English fleet during the recent war needed as much money as all the imperial Roman legions, which ruled the known world.

 Most people and their industry are serviceable at home and abroad, in private, and in public.

-But money is very limited in its use.
+**But money is very limited in its use**.

 This limitation may even sometimes be a loss to a nation in its foreign commerce.
 This limitation naturally:
 - checks the growth of trade and riches
 - hinders them from being confined entirely to one people

 <!--  from the advantages of an established commerce. -->

 This confinement is naturally dreaded at first.

-If Nation X is ahead of Nation Y in trade, it is very difficult for Nation Y catch up because of the superior industry and skill of Nation X and the greater stocks of its merchants.
+If Nation X is ahead of Nation Y in trade, it is very difficult for Nation Y to catch up because of:
+- the superior industry and skill of Nation X
+- the greater stocks of the merchants of Nation X

 These enable them to trade on smaller profits.

 ## Natural Economic Development from the Price of Labour

 But these advantages are offset somewhat by the low price of labour in poor countries.

 This makes manufacturing gradually shift to poor countries.

 They leave those countries which they have already enriched to fly to others where they are enticed by the cheapness of provisions and labour until they have enriched these also.
 They are then again banished by the same causes.

 In general, price inflation from the plenty of money is a disadvantage which attends an established commerce.

 It limits commerce in every country by enabling the poorer states to undersell the richer in all foreign markets.

-This has made me doubt the benefit of banks and paper-credit, which are so generally esteemed advantageous to every nation.
+**This has made me doubt the benefit of banks and paper-credit, which are so generally esteemed advantageous to every nation.**

 The dearness of the provisions and labour from the encrease of trade and money is:
 - an unavoidable inconvenience